 The Emu and Southwark Mineral Resource estimate was completed by Stephen Godfrey, Senior Resource Geologist with Jorvik Resources, who is a member of the Australasian Institute of Mining and Metallurgy and a Member of the Australian Institute of Geoscientists.
-Mr Godfrey has sufficient and relevant experience in modelling and resource estimation be considered a "Competent Person" as defined by the JORC Code (2012).
+Mr Godfrey has sufficient and relevant experience in modelling and resource estimation to be considered a "Competent Person" as defined by the JORC Code (2012).

 The classification was considered appropriate on the basis of drill hole spacing, sample interval, geological interpretation and representativeness of all available assay data.
-The primary lodes of the Emu resource are classified as Indicated.
-The minor Emu lodes are classified as Inferred due to insufficient sampling and/or geological continuity.
-The Southwark deposit is classified as Inferred.
-Drilling and sampling data are adequate but increased geological complexity reduces the confidence in the interpretation.
-The areas of laterite overlaying both deposits have been classified as Indicated.
+The defined mineralisation within the north and south Emu extensions are classified as Inferred.
+Inconsistencies in the quality of the collar survey data lowers the confidence in the position of the mineralised zones and consequently the resource category.

 The resource is based on an Ordinary Kriging interpolated block model.
-The Resource is subdivided by deposit, mineralised domains and material type.
-Table 2 reports the gold Mineral Resource at a 0.5 g/t Au lower cut off.
-Table 3 reports the silver Mineral Resource contained within the gold Resource in Table 2.
+The resource is subdivided by deposit, mineralised domains and material type.
+Table 2 reports the Bottle Creek gold Mineral Resource at a 0.5 g/t Au lower cut off.